roberttaylor426/ws-lambda-workshop/README.md

 Update `connection.onMessage` so that it sends the message to all clients connected to our WebSocket API.
 A helper function has been provided to fetch the connection ids of connected WebSocket clients.

-N.B. since we're not handling client disconnects yet, be prepared for `postToConnection` calls to error with status code `410` `GONE`.
+N.B. since we're not handling client disconnects yet, be prepared for `postToConnection` calls to throw an error with status code `410` `GONE`.
 This is what API Gateway will return if a connection is no longer connected.

 ### Ship it! :shipit: